manoela-reis/parguntasc/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+Este é um template para começar no Ionic [Ionic](http://ionicframework.com/docs/) projects.

-## How to use this template
+## Como utilizar este template

 *This template does not work on its own*.
 The shared files for each starter are found in the [ionic2-app-base repo](https://github.com/ionic-team/ionic2-app-base).